 The Maids of Mirth paraded this year on February 7 at 6:30 p.m.

-The theme of the parade was Oh, What a Knight, and it included nine floats constructed by Rhonda Odom McCullough.
-And check out this group's always distinctive costumes by Andrade's.
+The theme of the parade was Something About Mary, and it included nine floats constructed by Rhonda Odom McCullough.

 To see the Mask's HD video of the 2015 parade, click here.